mgkid3310/AWESome/README.md

 The `_distance` (default: 10) parameter is a number type
 parameter which determines how far the controller can move
-from the radar monitor. zero or negative `_distance` value
+from the radar monitor.
+Zero or negative `_distance` value
 will allow an infinite distance.

 When using Military mode, custom parameters can be used: